 Network traffic monitors were used in order to determine if a system had been compromised.
 The hosts had no third party applications and initially had auto-updating disabled.
 A host, when compromised was reset and reconfigured for the next set of survival tests.
-The reset utilized the VMware 'snapshot' feature to take the system to a known good state (see Honeynet Project & Research Alliance).
+The reset utilized the VMware 'snapshot' feature to take the system to a known good state [see 16,17,18].

 In this paper, we have defined a zero-day attack as one that is generally unknown.
-Some authors (The SANS Institute, 2005) define a zero-day attack as a "flaw in software code is discovered and code exploiting the flaw appears before a fix or patch is available.".
+Some authors [26] define a zero-day attack as a "flaw in software code is discovered and code exploiting the flaw appears before a fix or patch is available.
+Once a working exploit of the vulnerability has been released into the wild, users of the affected software will continue to be compromised until a software patch is available or some form of mitigation is taken by the user".
 For the purpose of this paper, we have defined a zero-day attack, as one that uses computer vulnerabilities that do not currently have a solution.
 This includes patching from the vendor, third party patches or workarounds.
 In this way, a vulnerability with a CVE number and third party protection (such as IPS filters or anti-malware updates that stop the attack) is not defined as a zero-day attack for the purpose of this paper.

-This aligns with the definition of a "zero-day exploit" occurring "when the exploit for the vulnerability is created before, or on the same day as the vulnerability is learned about by the vendor" (Bradley).
+This aligns with the definition of a "zero-day exploit" occurring "when the exploit for the vulnerability is created before, or on the same day as the vulnerability is learned about by the vendor" [23].
 This is a superior definition of the term and should be used in place of the former.
 Many vulnerabilities remain unpatched for many months with user and vendor knowledge.
 These are commonly stopped using alternative approaches and work-arounds in place of vendor patches.